knihovnik2/flashcard/README.md

-a flashcard app running in the command line do whatever you want with it
+a flashcard app running in the command line. do whatever you want with it

 the input files always follow this structure: